Lariicsa/er-1603306310/README.md

-# Simple respoinsive layout
+# Simple responsive layout

-This is just an example HTML & CSS (sass power)
+This is just an example HTML & CSS (with sass power)

 ## Demo link